-Figure 1, trimming is seen to have a significant effect on the LW estimate of δ for the inflation series.
-In particular, the LW estimate decreases as the amount of trimming increases, passing from $\hat{\delta} = 0.45$ when no trimming is used, to $\hat{\delta}3 = 0.37$ when $l^ = 3$.
-Relatedly, we see that the evidence against the null hypothesis that the unconditional mean of the inflation series is constant across the sample is much higher when trimming with $l^ = 3$ is used, compared to the cases where no trimming or trimming with $l^ = 2$ is used.
-The outcomes of the statistics are also seen to be uniformly larger when $l^ = 3$ than for the other cases, for given values of l and l and l are the case where we use the trimmed LW estimate with $l^ = 3$ we see that we can reject the null hypothesis for most of the values of l and l considered; indeed, for l = 12, we can reject for all the values of l and l considered.
-However, it is also worth observing that for our recommended tuning parameter settings of l and l and l are able to reject the null hypothesis of a constant mean, regardless of whether a trimmed or untrimmed LW estimate is used.
+trimming or trimming with $l^=2$ is used.
+The outcomes of the statistics are also seen to be uniformly larger when $l^=3$ than for the other cases, for given values of l and m.
+For the case where we use the trimmed LW estimate with $l^=3$ we see that we can reject the null hypothesis for most of the values of l and m considered; indeed, for l=12, we can reject for all the values of m considered.
+However, it is also worth observing that for our recommended tuning parameter settings of $m=\lfloor T^{0.55}\rfloor$ and l=4, we are able to reject the null hypothesis of a constant mean, regardless of whether a trimmed or untrimmed LW estimate is used.

-7 Conclusions
+7 | Conclusions

 We have developed portmanteau tests, based on ratios of the periodogram ordinates of the series, for detecting general forms of non-constancy in the level component of a (possibly) fractionally integrated time series process.
-The numerator contains low frequency ordinates designed to become large when there is non-constancy in the level, our leading case being where the statistic which includes only the lowest frequency ordinate in the numerator.
-The denominators use higher frequency ordinates to the scale the numerator by an estimate of the long run variance of the series.
-For this leading case, we have shown that the periodogram ratio tests admit pivotal limiting distributions of a well known form under the null hypothesis that the level of the series is constant across the sample and have also established consistency against a wide class of time-varying mean components, including deterministic level shift models, smoothly varying trend components, power trends, and martingales.
-A Monte Carlo simulation study, again focussing on our leading case, showed that the test displays good finite sample size control and is very competitive on power with extant tests in the literature.
-An empirical application to U.S. inflation suggests the presence of statistically significant time-variation in the mean over the period 1970-1922.
+The numerator contains low-frequency ordinates designed to become large when there is non-constancy in the level, our leading case being where the statistic includes only the lowest frequency ordinate in the numerator.
+The denominators use higher frequency ordinates to scale the numerator by an estimate of the long-run variance of the series.
+For this leading case, we have shown that the periodogram ratio tests admit pivotal limiting distributions of a well-known form under the null hypothesis that the level of the series is constant across the sample and have also established consistency against a wide class of time-varying mean components, including deterministic level shift models, smoothly varying trend components, power trends, and martingales.
+A Monte Carlo simulation study, again focusing on our leading case, showed that the test displays good finite sample size control and is very competitive on power with extant tests in the literature.
+An empirical application to US inflation suggests the presence of statistically significant time variation in the mean over the period 1970-1922.